 - Celebrating good and improving behaviour.
-This will involve recognitions and rewards which are either whole school, such as the merit card system or stickers and notes to take home on the day for EYFS. - Implementing clear procedures for managing behaviour throughout the school - Actively valuing all children - Developing all aspects of children's lives - Using circle time materials including PSHE (Personal, Social and Health Education) in the curriculum - Allocating resources, including staff, to support these aspects of the school's work
+This will involve recognitions and rewards which are either whole school, such as the merit card system or stickers and notes to take home on the day for EYFS. - Implementing clear procedures for managing behaviour throughout the school - Actively valuing all children - Developing all aspects of children's lives - Using circle time materials including PSHE in the curriculum - Supporting pupils and provides effective behaviour strategies through Zones of regulation - Allocating resources, including staff, to support these aspects of the school's work ELSA